Works at Netflix

 J joined Watsi on March 24th, 2016.
 Six years ago, J joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-J's most recent donation supported Oun, a 62-year-old rice farmer from Cambodia, to fund life-changing cataract surgery.
+J's most recent donation supported Chanthoeun, a 35-year-old father and welder from Cambodia, to fund a fracture treatment so he can walk again.

 J has funded healthcare for 76 patients in 13 countries.